Toronto Varsity Blues men's soccer

-Throughout the team's history, the Varsity Blues have captured one National Championship in 1988.
+The Varsity Blues captured one National Championship in 1988.
 The 1988 National Championship team has since been inducted into the Varsity Blues Hall of Fame.
 The Varsity Blues won 49 provincial OUA Championships with the most recent one in 2010.
+The Varsity Blues won the Argo Cup in the Red and Blue Bowl in 2013.

+In January 2019, Ilya Orlov was appointed as the new Head Coach after serving as the Lead Assistant Coach for 4 years under Anthony Capotosto's tenure.